Isa Kremer: Early life and career in Europe

 Kremer was born to Jewish parents in the city of Belz which was then part of the territory known as Bessarabia under Russian Imperial rule.
 Her father, Jacob Kremer, was a provision master in the army of Czar Nicholas II.
 Her mother, Anna Kremer (née Rosenbluth), was a lover of music and passed on that love to her daughter.
 The family was part of the bourgeois class and Isa was brought up under the care of a governess and attended a private school operated by the Russian Orthodox Church.
 The family moved to Odessa when Isa was 12.

 As a teenager, Kremer began working as a poet; writing revolutionary poetry for a newspaper in Odessa.
-The newspaper's editor, Israel Heifetz, took an interest in Kremer and provided her with the funds to pursue studies in opera with Pollione Ronzi in Milan from 1902-1911.
+The newspaper's editor, Israel Heifetz, took an interest in Kremer and provided her with the funds to pursue studies in opera with Pollione Ronzi in Milan from 1902 to 1911.
 She was forced to stop studying and begin concertizing when her father's business failed; her mother came to her in Italy and she supported them both.

-In 1911 Sholem Aleichem's story "The Chosen Ones (From the Life of Little People)" translated from Yiddish intro Russian by Iza Kremer (in the journal - Kreymer) was published, which was included in the first book of the Sovremennik magazine (1911.
+In 1911 Sholem Aleichem's story "The Chosen Ones (From the Life of Little People)" translated from Yiddish into Russian by Iza Kremer (in the journal - Kreymer) was published, which was included in the first book of the Sovremennik magazine (1911.
 Jan.
-P. 119-154).
+P. 119–154).
 A.V.
 Amfiteatrov, who highly participated in creating of this magazine, wrote about Isa Kreymer to Sholom Aleichem on November 21, 1910:

 "It would be nice to receive your story as going into the first book. <...> Send it in the original language.
 I have a very good translator that I want to try on your story".

 She made her professional opera debut in 1911 at the Teatro Ponchielli in Cremona as Mimì in Giacomo Puccini's La bohème to the Rodolfo of Tito Schipa.
 She was then active as principal artist at the Mariinsky Theatre (then known as the Petrograd Opera) in Saint Petersburg where she starred in several operettas and was heard in various works from the concert repertoire.
 Some of the roles she sang there were Dolly in Franz Lehár's Endlich allein, Elvira in Lehar's Die ideale Gattin, Helen in Oskar Nedbal's Polská krev, and Laura in Karl Millöcker's Der Bettelstudent.
 She was later active at the Bolshoi Theatre in Moscow in 1915.